 An STMD file is to be filled stepwise during the planning, preparation, execution and validation of the simulation task so that a version history results, similar to the version history of an office document or a CAD model.
 However, the history is not documented within single STMD file, but is formed by a sequence of STMD files that represent a version chain.
 Version management for the metadata of a simulation task is therefore not defined by the STMD XML Schema, but is managed by tools or data management systems.
 This corresponds approximately to the version mechanism of PDM / TDM systems for the administration of CAD data.
 The view into a single STMD file therefore does not explicitly reveal which STMD file is the predecessor file in the version chain (is this true?) and it is also not directly obvious which have been the last changes of the STMD file.
 This can only be determined by a manually or tool-supported comparison with the predecessor file.
 Each time a glue particle is changed and saved, a new STMD file is created, which then continues the existing version chain by one instance.

 Question: Is the attribute <stmd:SimulationTaskMetaData fileversion=""> designed to carry the explicit version ID on an STMD file within a version chain?

+Answer: Yes, it is.

+To-Do: Intended use or Glue Particle to be described more explicit in document preface/introduction.
+Example use case to be provided.

 Key wording, classification and annotations